friendlyrobotnyc/Droidcon2017NYC/v2/apollo_graphql.md

 {
   Title: "Intro to GraphQL on Android",
   Authors:  ["Brian Plummer","Mike Nakhimovich"],
-  Company: "The New York Times"
+  Company: "FriendlyRobot"
 }
 ```

 ---

-#We work at The New York Times
+#We were working at The New York Times
-##We do _**a lot**_ of data loading
+##We were doing _**a lot**_ of data loading

 ![right 75%](fresh_launch.gif)

 ---
-#Recently, our team moved from using RESTful APIs to GraphQL for our data loading architecture
+#The team moved from using RESTful APIs to GraphQL for our data loading architecture

 ---
 ![fit](graphql.png)